scrivanolabs/scrivanolabs.github.io/beta_changelog.md

+# Version 0.16.13
+- Revert latest changes to file loading/saving mechanism due to a critical bug.

 # Version 0.16.12
 - Significant reduction in time taken to load files (up to 50% faster).
 - Tap with two fingers to undo is now disabled by default.